seqeralabs/platform-installer/aws-eks/README.md

 * Create a AWS IAM user that will used to deployed the EKS cluster and access to it.
 The user should have `AdministratorAccess` IAM policy.
-* Choose an AWS region when the EKS running Seqera Platform will be deployed.
+* Choose an AWS region where the EKS running Seqera Platform will be deployed.
 * Make sure the AWS Simple Email Service (SES) in the selected region has *production access*.
 * Choose an email address that will use to send email by Seqera Platform and add it in the *Verified identities* of the SES services.
 See [AWS SES documentation for details](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure).